Nordfeld: Architecture

 The current main building was built by Frederik Wilsbech for Otto Danneskjold-Samsøe in 1774–76.
 It is a one-story red brick building in Gothic Revival style with Crow-stepped gables.
 On each side of the building is a three-bay central projection tipped by a Crow-stepped gable.
-The central projection on the front side contains the main entrance while the one on the rear side features as large ceranda overlooking the garden.
+The central projection on the front side contains the main entrance, while the one on the rear side features a large veranda overlooking the garden.
 The central projection is flanked by two crow-stepped gable dormers on both sides of the building.